 The fort includes four beautiful areas called Sheesh Mahal, Alamgiri Gate, Naulakha Pavilion, constructed by Shah Jahan, and Moti Masjid.
 Remember to bring a camera or a smartphone with a good camera to capture the beauty of these incredible sites.

-Lahore Museum is the largest museum in Pakistan, showcasing artifacts from the British Raj, Sikh Empire, Mughal Empire, and even Indo-Greek civilizations.
-Established by the British Empire during colonial governance in 1865, its initial location was today’s Tollinton market.
+Lahore Museum is the largest museum in Pakistan, showcasing artifacts from the British Raj, Sikh Empire, Mughal Empire, and even the Indo-Greek civilizations.
+Established by the British Empire during colonial governance in 1865, its initial location was today’s Tollington market.
 They moved it to its current site on Mall Road to commemorate the Golden Jubilee of Queen Victoria.

 If you find yourself on Mall Road, it is highly recommended to spend a few hours at the museum.
 A visit there can be enlightening, especially if you have children, providing a deeper understanding of Lahore’s history.